cpgarcia518/iot-monitoring/README.md

-# 🌐 Distal IoT Monitoring Platform
+# 🌐 IoT Monitoring Platform

 **A modular, Docker-based environmental monitoring system for IoT devices**
 *Start small with InfluxDB, scale up with Grafana, ChirpStack, and more!*